-The CWP started in Bushbuckridge, one of South Africa's identified poverty nodes in July 2009 and build up to 2850 participants by January 2017.
-The work selected was done through a Participatory Rural Appraisal (PRA) village needs assessment in all 39 sub-sites / villages from 28 wards.
+The CWP started in Bushbuckridge, one of South Africa's identified poverty nodes in July 2009 and build up to 3213 participants by January 2019.
+The work selected was done through a Participatory Rural Appraisal (PRA) village needs assessment in all 39 sub-sites / villages from 28 wards with 48 villages involved.
 The programme seeks to address social and economic upliftment of distressed communities which lead into improved service delivery to those communities.
 The programme is in four traditional councils: